 - Amosite, or brown, comes from southern Africa.

 - Crocidolite, or blue, comes from southern Africa and Australia.

 Amosite and crocidolite are called amphiboles.
 This term refers to the nature of their geologic formation.

 Other asbestos fibers that have not been used commercially are tremolite, actinolite and anthophyllite, although they are sometimes contaminants in asbestos-containing products.
 It should be noted that there are non-fibrous, or non-asbestiform, variants of tremolite, anthophylite and actinolite, which may not have the same adverse health consequences that result from exposure to commercial forms of asbestos.

 Why is asbestos still a problem?

-Asbestos is still a problem because a great deal of it has been used in the United States and elsewhere, because many asbestos-containing products remain in buildings, ships, industrial facilities and other environments where the fibers can become airborne, and because of the serious human health hazards of inhaling asbestos fibers.
+Asbestos is still a problem because a great deal of it has been used in the United States and elsewhere, because many asbestos-containing products remain in buildings, ships, industrial facilities and other environments where the fibers can become airborne, and because of the serious human health hazards of inhaling the fibers.

 Many Americans believe that use of asbestos in products was banned years ago.
 The fact is that asbestos-containing products are still being imported and sold in this country, continuing to endanger people who may come in contact with such products.
 A majority of these products are imported from Canada and Mexico, two countries where asbestos is still used.
-Further, not all imported asbestos-containing products are clearly labeled with proper content information.
+Further, not all imported products are clearly labeled with proper content information.